PCR-git/Learning-Material/README.md

 A Quarter Century of War: The US Drive for Global Hegemony 1990 - 2016 (David North)

 BIOGRAPHIES:
-My Life (Trotsky)
 Karl Marx: His Life and Works (Otto Ruhle)
 Karl Marx (Karl Korsch)
 Karl Marx: The Story of His Life (Franz Mehring)

+Leon Trotsky: The Portrait of a Youth (Max Eastman): https://www.marxists.org/history/etol/writers/eastman/works/1920s/portrait/index.htm
+Life and Death of Leon Trotsky (Sedova and Serge)
+My Life (Trotsky)
+The Prophet Armed, The Prophet Unarmed, and The Prophet Outcast (Isaac Deutscher)

+Lenin’s Childhood (Isaac Deutscher)
+Lenin (Leon Trotsky)
+V. I. Lenin The Story Of His Life (Maria Prilezhayeva) Reminiscences of Lenin (N. K. Krupskaya)

+Biography of Bakunin (???)
+Rosa Luxemburg: The Biography (Nettl)
+Marxism in a Lost Century: A Biography of Paul Mattick (Garry Roth)

+Stalin: An Appraisal of the Man and His Influence (Trotsky) [edited by Alan Woods] Stalin, A Political Biography (Isaac Deutscher)
+Stalin: A Critical Survey of Bolshevism (Souvarine)

+How It All Began: The Prison Novel (Bukharin)
 My Art, My Life (Diego Rivera)
-Narrative of the Life of Frederick Douglass, an American Slave (Frederick Douglass) Leon Trotsky: The Portrait of a Youth (Max Eastman): https://www.marxists.org/history/etol/writers/eastman/works/1920s/portrait/index.htm
+Narrative of the Life of Frederick Douglass, an American Slave (Frederick Douglass) The Autobiography of Malcolm X
-Biography of Trotsky (Sedova and Serge)
-Biography of Stalin (Trotsky)
-The Autobiography of Malcolm X
-Marxism in a Lost Century: A Biography of Paul Mattick (Garry Roth) Biography of Bakunin (???)
-Rosa Luxemburg: The Biography (Nettl)
 Einstein: His Life and Universe (Isaacson)
 Biography of von Neumann: https://www.ams.org/journals/bull/1958-64-03/S0002-9904-1958-10189-5/S0002-9904-1958-10189-5.pdf My Life as a Dog, I Mean a Teacher (Ron Tabor)
-How It All Began: The Prison Novel (Bukharin)
+Great Physicists: The Life and Times of Leading Physicists from Galileo to Hawking (Cropper)

 TROTSKY:
 Trotsky, "To build communist parties and an international anew" (1933)